Westboro Baptist Church: Laws limiting funeral protests

+On August 2, 2012, the U.S. Congress passed a bill that included restrictions on demonstrators at military funerals, which became law four days later when signed by Obama, who condemned the WBC.
+This bill was primarily motivated by the WBC's protests at memorial services for victims of the 2012 Sandy Hook Elementary School shooting.
+Several petitions to the White House were submitted, calling on President Barack Obama to legally recognize the WBC as a hate group, revoke its tax exemption for religious organizations, and to ban protests at funerals and memorial services.
+The bill mandated staying at least 300 feet (91 m) away from funerals and homes of family members for two hours before until two hours after a funeral.
+The church condemned the restrictions.

 Supreme Court case

-On March 10, 2006, WBC picketed the funeral of Marine Lance Corporal Matthew A. Snyder in Westminster, Maryland.
+On March 10, 2006, the WBC picketed the funeral of Marine Lance Corporal Matthew A. Snyder in Westminster, Maryland.
 A cordoned off picket was held approximately 1000 ft from the church for about 30 minutes before the funeral began.
 Snyder's father, Albert, sued for defamation, invasion of privacy, and intentional infliction of emotional distress.
 The lawsuit alleged Fred Phelps, Rebekah Phelps-Davis, and Shirley Phelps-Roper were responsible for publishing defamatory statements about the Snyder family on the internet, including that Albert and his wife had "raised [Matthew] for the devil" and taught him "to defy his Creator, to divorce, and to commit adultery".
 Other statements denounced them for raising their son Catholic.
 Snyder further alleged the defendants had intruded upon and staged protests at his son's funeral.
 The defamation count was dismissed on First Amendment grounds, but the case proceeded to trial on the remaining two counts.